Atamu Tekena: Life and reign

 He was born around 1850 as an extended member of the Miru clan, traditionally associated with the native kingship (ariki mau).

 Due to Peruvian slave raiding and the decimation of the native Rapa Nui population by introduced diseases, the population of Easter Island had dropped to 110 individuals by 1877.
 In 1864, the French Picpus missionaries established themselves on the island and converted many of the Rapa Nui people to Christianity.
 The last recognized ‘ariki mau Kerekorio Manu Rangi died in a tuberculosis epidemic in 1867.

 After this social upheaval, a Council of State was established under the leadership of French adventurer and sheep rancher Jean-Baptiste Dutrou-Bornier who asserted more and more control and expelled the Catholic missionaries.
 He installed his wife Koreto as the unrecognized "Queen" of the island and unsuccessfully petitioned France for protectorate status.

 Dutrou-Bornier was assassinated in 1876 and the Roman Catholic mission returned.
 His business interest was inherited by the Anglo-Jewish-Tahitian Prince Alexander Ariipaea Salmon who managed a sheep ranch which constituted much of the land on the island.
 Salmon ruled in all but name.
 The reestablished mission set up a new native government based on the indigenous district councils of Tahiti.
 At the instigation of Bishop Tepano Jaussen of Tahiti, Atamu was appointed by Father Hippolyte Roussel as King in 1883 to represent their interest alongside two to‘opae (councillors) and two judges.
-He adopted the additional name Maurata after the ariki mau who died during the Peruvian slave raids.
+He adopted the additional name Maurata after the ariki mau who had died during the Peruvian slave raids.
 Unlike his predecessors, Atamu was not considered a member of the traditional royal patrilineal line and held little political power.

-He married Ana Eva Hei Vehi (Uka ʻa Hei ʻa ʻArero), sometimes known as "Queen Eva", who was one of the last Rapa Nui people to have been tattooed in the traditional ways.
+He married Ana Eva Hei (Uka ʻa Hei ʻa ʻArero), sometimes known as "Queen Eva", who was one of the last Rapa Nui people to have been tattooed in the traditional ways.
 They had six children including their eldest son Atamu “Hango” Tekena Hei.